Heart Stuff

 A couple nights ago before bed, I was feeling especially anxious.
 I always do my best worrying at night and true to form, as I tried to sleep, one thing after another kept popping up in my mind.

 “I have so much to do tomorrow.
-Call the repair guy for the grout, schedule appointments for the kids, plan a birthday party and schedule playdates…oh and I can’t forget to call back my friend that called me over a week ago.
+Call the repair guy for the house, schedule appointments for the kids, plan a birthday party and schedule playdates…oh and I can’t forget to call back my friend that called me over a week ago.
 I hope she’s not mad at me…”

 “I don’t think I’m spending enough quality time with the kids, I need to find ways for us to get more quality time in.”